𝟐𝟐 𝐂𝐨𝐦𝐦𝐨𝐧 𝐑𝐚𝐦𝐚𝐝𝐚𝐧 𝐌𝐢𝐬𝐭𝐚𝐤𝐞𝐬 𝐓𝐨 𝐀𝐯𝐨𝐢𝐝

 Shaykh Ibn ‘Uthaymeen (ra) said: “No one should be denounced for praying eleven or twenty-three (raka’ah), because the matter is broader in scope than that, praise be to Allah.”

 More on this difference can be found here.
-The bottom-line is it is ok to have difference of opinion but that should NOT cause division in the Muslim ummah.
-Differences within the ummah existed at the time of the Sahaabah, yet they remained united .
+The bottom line is it is ok to have differences of opinion but that should NOT cause division in the Muslim ummah.
+Differences within the ummah existed at the time of the Sahaabah, yet they remained united.
 That’s important !!

 On the other note our Prophet (pbuh) guarantees us a house in paradise for the one who gives up arguing, even if the person is right.
 This is powerful statement, and we must, at all cost, stay united and love each other just for the sake of Allah.

 𝐌𝐢𝐬𝐭𝐚𝐤𝐞 #𝟐𝟏. 𝐏𝐫𝐚𝐲𝐢𝐧𝐠 𝐨𝐧𝐥𝐲 𝐨𝐧 𝐭𝐡𝐞 𝐧𝐢𝐠𝐡𝐭 𝐨𝐟 𝟐𝟕𝐭𝐡 𝐨𝐟 𝐑𝐚𝐦𝐚𝐝𝐚𝐧